'Emperor Of All Maladies' Traces Cancer Treatments

 An ancient historian wrote of a Persian queen who fell ill.
 She had symptoms that sounded very much like breast cancer.
 That centuries old case got cancer doctor Siddhartha Mukherjee thinking.

-Dr. SIDDHARTHA MUKHERJEE (Author, "The Emperor of All Maladies"): And let's imagine moving her through time, across centuries, and asking the question on what happens to her in 1622?
+SIDDHARTHA MUKHERJEE: And let's imagine moving her through time, across centuries, and asking the question on what happens to her in 1622?
 What happens to her in 1722, and so forth?
 It turns out that her prognosis, her diagnosis, and the way that her disease went changes drastically over time.

 INSKEEP: In ancient times, people didn't even have the word cancer.
 Even a few centuries ago, she might have been subjected to crude surgery that could have killed her.